Here The Latest Research on How to Avoid a Hip Replacement

 There are many causes of osteoarthritis.
 These include:

-Hip osteoarthritis is characterised by a gradual onset of deep hip or groin ache that can be referred down the inside or front of the thigh.
+Hip osteoarthritis is characterized by a gradual onset of deep hip or groin ache that can be referred down the inside or front of the thigh.
 The hip is also stiff on getting out of bed in the morning or standing after a period of sitting.
 As the hip degenerates, the pain often becomes worse at the end of the day and also becomes more constant at rest and at night.

 Hip osteoarthritis can generally be easily diagnosed.
 On an x-ray, there is reduced joint space (leading to a short leg) as well as bony protuberances, called osteophytes, at the joint edges.
-Clinically, all movements of the hip are markedly limited (The normal hip movement ranges are 1200s flexion (bending forwards), 100s extension (moving leg backwards) and 450s internal/external rotation (turning the hip inwards and outwards), with the most common faults being limited hip rotation as well as hip flexion contractures (shortening of the muscles at the front of the hip which bend the leg up) reflecting the overuse of these muscles and perhaps the underuse (and therefore weakness) of the hip and leg push-off muscles (e.g. gluteus medius/maximus, quadriceps and calf muscles).
+Clinically, all movements of the hip are markedly limited (The normal hip movement ranges are 1200s flexion (bending forwards), 100s extension (moving leg backwards) and 450s internal/external rotation (turning the hip inwards and outwards), with the most common faults being limited hip rotation as well as hip flexion contractures (shortening of the muscles at the front of the hip which bend the leg up) reflecting the overuse of these muscles and perhaps the underuse (and therefore weakness) of the hip and leg push-off muscles (e.g. gluteus medius/Maximus, quadriceps and calf muscles).

-As the hip becomes stiff (especially in extension or moving the leg backwards with walking), the lower back compensates by moving more, leading to exaggerated pelvic rotation and excessive lower back extension and potentially irritation and pain.
+As the hip becomes stiff (especially in extension or moving the leg backward with walking), the lower back compensates by moving more, leading to exaggerated pelvic rotation and excessive lower back extension and potentially irritation and pain.
 As the gluteal muscles further weaken, the body begins to sway from side to side with walking to help lift the leg through.
-This is called a Trendalemberg gait pattern.
+This is called a Trendelenburg gait pattern.

 There are a number of faulty postures, movement patterns and abnormal or excessive forces (e.g. obesity) which may lead to hip osteoarthritis.
 These include walking with your feet turned in, excessive sitting and standing with your hips in a flexed position.
-All these postures and movements patterns lead to tightening of the muscles and structures at the front of the hip (as well as weakness of the muscles at the back and sides of the hip), forward tilting of the pelvis, hip joint compression and stiffness.
+All these postures and movements patterns lead to tightening of the muscles and structures at the front of the hip (as well as weakness of the muscles at the back and sides of the hip), forward tilting of the pelvis, hip joint compression, and stiffness.

 There are a number of effective techniques and exercises which may reduce hip pain and increase hip movement, strength and have you walking and moving better.
 Whilst there is no cure for arthritis, if the joint structures stop being irritated (and inflamed), they will become less painful, less stiff and more flexible, allowing for improved movement and function.

-If the primary characteristics of hip arthritis are tight hip flexors, reduced hip mobility in all directions (especially hip extension and rotation), weak hip gluteal muscles, then the primary aim of any treatment and training program is to lengthen the hip flexors, restore hip mobility (especially hip extension and rotation) and strengthen gluteus medius and maximus.
+If the primary characteristics of hip arthritis are tight hip flexors, reduced hip mobility in all directions (especially hip extension and rotation), weak hip gluteal muscles, then the primary aim of any treatment and training program is to lengthen the hip flexors, restore hip mobility (especially hip extension and rotation) and strengthen gluteus medius and Maximus.

 To correct your standing posture and enhance your ability to walk, you must strengthen your gluteal muscles as well as your lower abdominals, quadriceps and calf muscles.
-Best outcomes are achieved with a precise strategy of meticulous isolated strengthening each muscle group and then integrated muscle strengthening with other associated muscles before progressing into correct function such as standing balance, squatting, step stepping and perhaps even hopping.
+Best outcomes are achieved with a precise strategy of meticulous isolated strengthening each muscle group and then integrated muscle strengthening with other associated muscles before progressing into a correct function such as standing balance, squatting, step stepping and perhaps even hopping.

-It is not often appreciated, but optimal strengthening and conditioning of muscles involves careful attention to detail of exercise positioning, patterning, activation, timing, loading, repetition, sets, holds, recovery periods, nutrition, sleep/rest quality, psychological stress/tension levels etc. And when there is pathology involved such as with hip osteoarthritis or in fact any physical problem, these factors become even more important.
+It is not often appreciated, but optimal strengthening and conditioning of muscles involves careful attention to detail of exercise positioning, patterning, activation, timing, loading, repetition, sets, holds, recovery periods, nutrition, sleep/rest quality, psychological stress/tension levels, etc. And when there is pathology involved such as with hip osteoarthritis or in fact any physical problem, these factors become even more important.

-As with all injuries and or physical problems, if the original cause(s) is not corrected, the signs and symptoms will always return no matter what hands on techniques or exercises have been performed.
+As with all injuries and or physical problems, if the original cause(s) is not corrected, the signs and symptoms will always return no matter what hands-on techniques or exercises have been performed.

 Do you sit for prolonged periods of time and stand bent forward or walk with your feet turned in or wide apart?
 Do you cycle with your knees turned in close to the bar on your bike?
 Do you walk or run or stand from sitting with an inadequate push-off or squat with your knees together?

-All of these faulty postures and movement patterns, lead to muscle imbalances, relative joint stiffness, faulty joint alignment and potentially osteoarthritis or many other pain syndromes such as osteoarthritis of the knee (especially kneecap or patellofemoral joint), ankle (e.g. anterolateral impingement syndrome), foot joints (e.g. sub talar and mid tarsal joints) and even toe joints (e.g. hammer toes).
-As this research shows, the most important point is that hip osteoarthritis along with many other degenerative muscle / joint syndromes are potentially preventable or at least able to be minimised.
+All of these faulty postures and movement patterns, lead to muscle imbalances, relative joint stiffness, faulty joint alignment and potentially osteoarthritis or many other pain syndromes such as osteoarthritis of the knee (especially kneecap or patellofemoral joint), ankle (e.g. anterolateral impingement syndrome), foot joints (e.g. subtalar and midtarsal joints) and even toe joints (e.g. hammer toes).
+As this research shows, the most important point is that hip osteoarthritis along with many other degenerative muscle / joint syndromes are potentially preventable or at least able to be minimized.

-However, to do this requires optimal posture and movement patterns and then a physical capacity building exercise program that resists the degenerative forces of ageing, gravity, ergonomics and everyday occupational and functional routine movement patterns.
+However, to do this requires optimal posture and movement patterns and then a physical capacity building exercise program that resists the degenerative forces of aging, gravity, ergonomics and everyday occupational and functional routine movement patterns.

 For a FREE hip assessment or walking evaluation and advice, please call 1 300 BODYWISE (263 994).

 1. Svege I, Nordsletten L, Fernandes L & Risberg MA; Annals of Rheumatic Disease.
 Published online first: November 20, 2013.
-Doi:10.1136/annrheumadis-2013-203628
+Doi:10.1136/annrheumadis-2013-203628.

 2. Ganz MD, Leunig MD at al. The Etiology of Osteoarthritis of the Hip; Clinical Orthopaedics and Related Research.
 2008; 466 (2): 264-272.

 3. Tepper S, Hochberg M; Factors Associated with Hip Osteoarthritis: Data from the First National Health and Nutritional Examination Survey.
-American Journal of Epidemiology 1993
+American Journal of Epidemiology 1993.

 4. Brukner and Khan and Colleagues.
 Clinical Sports Medicine.
 McCraw Medical.
 4th Edition, 2012.

 5. Sahrmann SA.
-Diagnosis and Treatment of Movement Impairment Syndromes, 2002
+Diagnosis and Treatment of Movement Impairment Syndromes, 2002.

-- Rebates are available through your private insurance extras cover;
+- Rebates are available through your private insurance extras cover

-For complex or chronic conditions, you may qualify for the EPC (Enhanced Primary Care Program) allowing you to receive 5 allied health services each calendar year with a referral from your GP.
+- For complex or chronic conditions, you may qualify for the EPC (Enhanced Primary Care Program) allowing you to receive 5 allied health services each calendar year with a referral from your GP.
 For more information, please call Bodywise Health now on 1 300 263 994.